Office Add-ins platform overview

 You can embed web-based objects called content add-ins within Excel and PowerPoint documents.
 With content add-ins, you can integrate rich, web-based data visualizations, media (such as a YouTube video player or a picture gallery), and other external content.

 Learn how to build the simplest Office Add-in with only a manifest, HTML web page, and a logo.
-The following samples will help you get started in the Office host you are interested in.
+The following samples will help you get started in the Office application you're interested in.

 - Excel "Hello world" add-in